Attacktive/org.vicko.wavetask/README.md

 What doesn't work:

-- For now, it only works in the bottom position
 - The panel has been resized to 86 pixels so that icons aren't cut off when zooming

 ### ☕ Buy Me a Coffee!